alexyermanos/Platypus/README.md

 Brief walk-through from the vignette.
-For additional information please consult the functions directly and the pdf version of the vignette for accompanying figures.
+For additional information please consult the functions directly and the pdf version of the vignette for accompanying figures (https://github.com/alexyermanos/Platypus/blob/master/vignette.html)

 ### Loading the package
 #source("~/Downloads/Platypus-master/Platypus_1.1.tar.gz")